-Voluntary resignation - No payments will be made to employees who voluntarily resign their employment.
+voluntarily resign their employment.
+A pro rata payment will be made to employees te. employees who are terminated "for tary resignation - No payments will be made to employees who voluntarily resign their employment.
 Involuntary termination "not for cause" or position elimination - A pro rata payment will be made to employees who are terminated involuntarily at the next regular year end payout date.
 Involuntary termination "for cause" - No payments will be made to employees who are terminated "for cause".
-Temperary of statement of the large description of the of the larg Component
+Component Volunta Inview Involur cause".

-Ernst & Young LLP 5 Times Square New York, NY 10036

-Tel +1 404 874 8300 Fax +1 866 305 5660 ey com
+Ernst & Young LLP 55 Ivan Allen Blvd.
+Suite 1000 Atlanta, GA 30308 Tel: +1 404 874 8300 Fax: +1 866 305 5660 ey.com